5 minutes

 Studies have shown that 3D rendering can negatively affect graph comprehension.
 It might be tempting to be creative and ‘3D’ your graphs, but there are better ways to get creative.

-Bad example #7: Charts that don’t start at zero (misleading)
+Bad Data Visualization Example #7: Charts that don’t start at zero (misleading)

 Sometimes it’s okay to break this rule, but in general: